 Wealth maximizsation is the ability of a company to increase the market value of its common stock over time.
 The market value of the firm is based on many factors like their goodwill, sales, services, quality of products, etc.

-It is the versatile goal of the company and highly recommended criterion for evaluating the performance of a business organisation.
-This will help the firm to increase their share in the market, attain leadership, maintain consumer satisfaction and many other benefits are also there.
+It is the versatile goal of the company and highly recommended criterion for evaluating the performance of a business organization.
+This will help the firm to increase its share in the market, attain leadership, maintain consumer satisfaction and many other benefits are also there.

 It has been universally accepted that the fundamental goal of the business enterprise is to increase the wealth of its shareholders, as they are the owners of the undertaking, and they buy the shares of the company with the expectation that it will give some return after a period.
 This states that the financial decisions of the firm should be taken in such a manner that will increase the Net Present Worth of the company’s profit.
 The value is based on two factors: